A hilarious sequel that’s more than twice the fun, make a date with DESPICABLE ME 2.

 Behind the scenes, Pharrell Williams also deserves a mention as he returns with another great collection of songs and his rightly Oscar-nominated ‘Happy’ in particular provides Gru (and us) with a deliriously enjoyable sequence.
 And finally, let’s not forget Steve Carell, who once again imbues Gru with such heart and humour – the monologue he gives to Lucy and Silas detailing how dangerous the son of the suspected villain is (but really because his daughter Margo fancies him) is one of the absolute hilarious high points in the film.

-While the original still stands as a outstanding movie, quite simply DESPICABLE ME 2 is the best animated feature since Up, so don’t you dare miss it.
+While the original still stands as an outstanding movie, quite simply DESPICABLE ME 2 is the best-animated feature since Up, so don’t you dare miss it.